Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 What is there to do inside of Miami International Airport?

-Whether you’re a Delta SkyMiles or Priority Pass member or you’re simply looking to buy a day pass, Miami International Airport has options for you.
-11 or so of them.
+Whether you’re flying first/business class, a Delta SkyMiles or Priority Pass member or simply looking to buy a day pass, Miami International Airport has many lounge options.
+11, to be precise.

 The best lounge at MIA is also in concourse D, and that is the American Express Centurion Lounge.
 You must have an Amex Platinum, Centurion Card, or Delta SkyMiles Reserve Amex.

-Concourse E features the Turkish Airlines lounge, accessible for Priority Pass members or those flying business/first on Star Alliance flights.
+• Concourse E: Turkish Airlines lounge.
+Accessible for Priority Pass members or those flying business/first on Star Alliance flights.

-Concourse J features the Avianca SALA VIP Lounge, which in my opinion is not very VIP.
+• Concourse J: Avianca SALA VIP Lounge.
+In my opinion, not very VIP.
 Food options are lacking and it’s pretty cramped.
-You can purchase a day pass and Priority Pass members have free access.
+You can purchase a day pass or enter for free as a Priority Pass member.

-There is also the LATAM Lounge, in Concourse J, with day passes available for non-members.
+• There is also a LATAM Lounge in Concourse J, with day passes available for non-members.
 These start at $40 for Gold members and $60 for non-members.

 If you’re like me, you love going out, getting fresh air and a bit of sun when you can.
 Hello, fellow plant.
 I feel you.